MercyOlaniyi/LITA-Capstone-Project/README.md

 - There was fluctutions in January, August,September, November, December sales

 - April and May witnessed a significant drop in average quantity sold, suggesting a potential decline in demand or other factors influencing sales during these months.

+**Recommendations**

+- Shirts, Hats and Shoes seem to be driving sales.
+The company should consider investing in marketing and promotions for these products.

+- The company should explore opportunities to introduce new products or product variations to cater to evolving customer preferences.

+- Strategies to improve customer satisfaction and loyalty, such as personalized offers and loyalty programs should be implemented to increase sales.

+- The company should conduct regular price analysis and adjust pricing strategies to maximize revenue and profitability.

+- Focus on regions with high growth potential and develop targeted marketing campaigns.

+By leveraging these insights and taking proactive steps, the business can further optimize its sales performance and achieve sustainable growth.